cloud-bulldozer/marshall-plan/docs/postgres.md

 ## Using the Postgres Infra

 ### Pre-requisites
-MongoDB uses volumeClaimTemplates to request volumes, thus you'll need to create a storageclass.
+We create postgres pods through statefulset and use volumeClaimTemplates to request volumes, thus you'll need to create a storageclass.
 Creating a storageclass is outside the scope of this documentation.

 ### Customizing your CR